thelonious/kld-intersections/README.md

 2. Append the `Name` of the first curve type
 3. Append the `Name` of the second curve type

 It is important to note that not all combinations of names are available in the API.
 The current implementation supports 8 types of curves.
 If we count all combinations of any two curves, we end up needing `8 * 8 = 64` methods to cover all cases.
 And when we add `Arc` and `Path` to our list, we will need `10 * 10 = 100` methods to be written.
-Fortunately, the order that we specify the curves is not important.
+Fortunately, the order in which we specify the curves is not important.

 If we intersect `a rectangle with a circle` or `a circle with a rectangle`, we will get the same results, regardless of their order.
 Recognizing this allows us to reduce the number of methods to `8 + 7 + 6 + 5 + 4 + 3 + 2 + 1 = 36`.
 Due to this reduction, one more restriction applies when determining the intersection method name: